 Our decks required a spacer between the deck and fascia because the Ipe decking sits on an enclosed box: metal sides and underneath with an EPDM rubber covered top to move water from under the Ipe decking.
 The design is as much about aesthetics as it is engineered to shed water.

 No, there will never be a deck in front of this slider, it would blow the whole view to below, but we like a big wall of windows.
 Visibility is key.
-However, it has to be safe – so a railing is required.
+However, it has to provide safety.
+So, yes, a railing is required.
 At the very last minute it occurred to me why have the railing running the entire width when only the center section opens.
 No reason other than it is what people normally do.
 “Just because” is never a reason in my book, so I revised the drawings with big “X’s” on the two sides.

 A huge improvement from the first picture huh?

 Like I said in the beginning, railings just aren’t that interesting and on this contemporary home they shouldn’t be.
 The railing is there because it has to be.
 It is not a design statement or focal point, therefore our railing needed to be visually unimportant (and meet code requirements).
 So as unimportant as these are, they look good and feel good from the inside.
 Check the box, another item finished.
-As you can see the whole terrace thing is another yet to be started project – waaaay down the line.
+The whole terrace is yet another thing.